Idlesome/channelpositivity/data/articles/markdown/you-dont-need-to-meditate.md

 Our modern society is overwhelmed with information, living through a digital world, and when we get burnt out, we turn to the latest trick for fixing stress which is usually behind a paywall: meditation.
 As I will explain, this commercial meditation no longer means meditation in it’s original meaning, just in the same way that mindfulness today means “being aware of your surroundings”, when it’s original translation comes from the word “vipassana” - better translated as “insight”.

 It’s in this exact way that we’ve become pre-occupied with ideas like “mindfulness meditation” when what we really want is “insight meditation”.
+In the end, you won’t need any meditation because you’ll find out how to remove the source of the suffering rather than just treating the symptom.

+> Buddhas - who are supposed to have attained everything - are invariably shown in some sort of meditation posture.
+Why should they meditate anymore?
+Because that just happens to be the way that a Buddha sits when he sits.
+When he sits, he sits.
+When he walks, he walks.
+He’s not going anywhere.
+He’s just going for a walk because he digs it.
+> Alan Watts

-That’s why this book is dedicated to cutting through the noise and confusion and getting right to the core fundamentals of **true** meditation, in a sensible way.
+That’s why this book is dedicated to cutting through the noise and confusion and getting right to the core fundamentals of **true** meditation, in a sensible way

-You will be able to fully understand and apply these fundamentals to your life, without being overwhelmed with vague instructions or bored with repetitive tricks that “will one day work”.
+You will be able to fully understand and apply these fundamentals to your life, without being overwhelmed with vague instructions or bored with repetitive tricks that will one day work.
 This is a practical, down to earth approach to what meditation is supposed to achieve.

 You won’t need to “meditate” in the modern typical sense at all, **all you need to is to be willing to explore concepts and ideas**.